phpinternalsbook/PHP-Internals-Book/Book/classes_objects/object_handlers.rst

 One more handler that could be implemented for typed arrays is ``count_elements``, i.e. the internal equivalent of ``Countable::count()``.
 There is nothing special about that handler though, so I'm leaving this as an exercise for the reader (just don't forget the inheritance check!)

-This concludes our first dabbling with object handlers.
-In the next section we'll add support for iteration over typed arrays.